Shin Godzilla (character): Atomic breath

-In Shin Godzilla, his atomic breath was completely different as it started off as a black smoke that was fired from his vocal orifice.
-This was then ignited into an orange stream of fire nicknamed the Super Thermal Radiation Particle Belt Flame (short name: Thermal Flame), the flames were then condensed into a purple plasma beam dubbed as the Radiation Heat Beam.
-Shin Godzilla also releases several beams, known as "photons", from his dorsal plates, and can redirect the beam through his tail.
+In Shin Godzilla, his atomic breath was completely different as it started off as a black smoke that was fired from his gaping mouth.
+This was then ignited into an orange stream of fire nicknamed the Super Thermal Radiation Particle Belt Flame (short name: Thermal Flame), the flames were then condensed into a purple laser dubbed as the Radiation Heat Beam.
+Shin Godzilla also releases several beams, known as "photons", from his dorsal plates and the end of his tail.

 Reception

 Following the release of the 2016 film Shin Godzilla, three of Shin's five forms seen in the Toho film were given nicknames after the places they made landfall on.
-The second form was nicknamed "Kamata-Kun" after the Kamata district, the third form nicknamed "Shinagawa-Kun" after Shinagawa ward, and the fourth form was nicknamed "Kamakura-San" after Kamakura city in Kantō.
+The second form was nicknamed "Kamata-Kun" by fans after the Kamata district, the third form nicknamed "Shinagawa-Kun" after Shinagawa ward, and the fourth form was nicknamed "Kamakura-San" after Kamakura city in Kantō.

-Toho officially classified and named this incarnation of Godzilla as "Shin Godzilla", after the film it made its appearance.

 The Godzilla Fandom has sometimes referred to Shin Godzilla's 5th form as “Manzillas”, due to their humanoid appearance, but from Toho, there has been no official term.
-Some theories by individuals hint that Goro Maki, the scientist who created Shin, and disappeared in the film, had merged with the creature resulting in the creation of the humanoid forms.
+Some theories by individuals hint that Goro Maki, the scientist who created Shin and disappeared in the film, had merged with the creature resulting in the creation of the humanoid forms.

 Character's biography

 Shinnosuke vs Shin Godzilla (2016)

 Shin Godzilla is awakened from Tokyo Bay where it roars and starts attacking Japan by passing the Tokyo Sky Tree, Shuto Expressway, Saitama's prefecture border at Yashio's Ukizuka district, destroys the Ukihana bridge with his thick legs, advancing towards Kasukabe.
 When Shinnosuke arrived at school late, he learns about the creature's appearance and names it "Shin Godzilla", (Note: Shinnosuke calls this Godzilla specimen "Shin Godzilla" in the episode 901 Shinnosuke vs. Shin Godzilla (2016)) but he and his friends later name the monster "Godzilla".

 Shin Godzilla in Shinnosuke vs Shin Godzilla.

 Shinnosuke and his friends alert the Prime Minister about Shin Godzilla's appearance and after some time, a montage of Shin Godzilla destroying parts of Japan with his massive body and finally arriving at Kasukabe, Shinnosuke is scaled up in size and confronts Shin Godzilla, but Shin retaliates with his own abilities, using his long tail against Shinnosuke, sending Shinnosuke flying.

-Shin Godzilla unleashes his atomic breath and destroys parts of Tokyo and attempts to kill Shinnosuke, twice throughout Shinnosuke’s confrontation with Shin Godzilla.
+Shin Godzilla unleashes his atomic breath and destroys parts of Tokyo and attempts to kill Shinnosuke, twice throughout Shinnosuke's confrontation with Shin Godzilla.
 Shin Godzilla is defeated when Shinnosuke fires a chemical down Shin's throat, blocking his third attempt of using his atomic breath.
 This chemical and blockage causes both Shinnosuke and Shin Godzilla to shrink in size with Shinnosuke being reduced back to his original size as a child, and Shin Godzilla being reduced to the size of a normal lizard.
-It was soon placed back into the ocean and swam away across the river.
+He was soon placed back into the ocean and swam away across the river, his whereabouts after that remain unknown.